 Have a team member in each group record the ideas generated during the exercise and eliminate duplicate responses.
-You may discover that some team members enjoy aspects of their role that others in the same role do not like.
-You may want to have practice or organization leadership review the lists to ensure that people are performing their required duties and conforming to policy and regulations.
-When reviewing these lists, you may discover there are certain activities that no one in the practice is doing, which should be addressed to ensure there are no gaps in care.
+You may discover that some team members enjoy aspects of their role that others in the same position do not like.

-Each group should then take five to ten minutes at a subsequent meeting and present their answers to the entire team.
+Each group should then take 5 to 10 minutes at a subsequent meeting and present their answers to the entire team.
 Encourage everyone on the team to participate, even if it means each team member presents one answer to a question of their choice.
 Leave time for questions from other team members.

 How can we build culture from the first day of employment?

 One organization begins to build culture during the job interview process by having a patient interview the prospective employee.
 Another includes shadowing as part of the orientation process.
-For example, an MA spends time in the call center to observe how work there will impact the MA's future work in the clinic.
+For example, a medical assistant spends time in the call center to observe how work there will impact their future work in the clinic.

-There are others on your team who are leaders (e.g., other practitioners, nurses, administrative staff) that should be noted and fostered in their roles.
+There are others who lead on your team (eg, other practitioners, nurses, administrators) who should be recognized and fostered in their leadership roles.

 Leaders can teach the practice how to give positive and actionable feedback.
 Like any skill, giving feedback needs to be taught and practiced before it becomes a habit.
-You may find it helpful to receive training on giving effective feedback from someone outside your organization.
+You may find it helpful to receive training on providing useful feedback from someone outside your organization.
 Once you are trained, practice giving feedback for a few months until it becomes comfortable and routine.

 Give positive feedback in public so that other team members can learn by example.
 Shout-outs at team meetings are a good forum for giving positive feedback.
 Use caution with this approach, though, and make sure your shout-outs are spread around the group, rather than being focused on a few individuals.
 This approach can keep everyone encouraged and engaged.

 Give negative feedback constructively and in private.
 The goal of negative feedback is not to embarrass or shame the person receiving it, but to help them improve.

-Ensure feedback is specific to the action (e.g., “you were seen using your phone”) and not the person (“you are goofing off”).
+Ensure feedback is specific to the action (eg, “you were observed using your phone during work time”) and not the person (“you are goofing off”).

 Provide timely feedback.

 A robust team culture will enable a practice to remain nimble in today's ever-changing health care environment.
 Identify opportunities for improvement and promote continuous learning for both individual team members within the practice and the practice as a whole.
-This will help the team grow and evolve together, which strengthens team culture.
-Tools that can help your practice create an environment of learning and improvement can be found in the STEPS Forward™ Lean Health Care module.
+This will help the team grow and evolve together, strengthening team culture.
+You can find tools to help your practice create an environment of learning and improvement in the AMA STEPS Forward™ Lean Health Care toolkit.

-Focused surveys.
 If you have specific questions about a process, policy, or pilot program, ask patients what they think.
-Create a one- to three-question survey and ask patients to complete it at checkout.
+Create a 1- to 3-question survey and ask patients to complete it at checkout.
 Emailing a survey link is another cost-effective way to obtain patient feedback.

-Patient/Family Advisory Council.
 Do you frequently solicit patient input?
-Patient/Family Advisory Councils can help strengthen relationships with your patients and communities.
-Select the right patients from your practice and form an advisory council.
-Invested patients are happy to volunteer their time to serve as a sounding board to help the practice develop its team culture.
+Patient and family advisory councils can help strengthen relationships with your patients and communities.8 Select the right patients from your practice and form an advisory council.
+Some patients may be happy to volunteer their time to serve as a sounding board to help the practice develop its team culture.
 Advisory council meetings can occur at a frequency that works best for the practice, such as monthly or quarterly.
 Members are often treated to dinner during evening meetings or given a small gift card to show appreciation for their time.
 Patient volunteers should be able to:

 Team culture is an indicator of the health of an organization.
-Use the strategies in this module to build and strengthen your team and improve your culture.
+Use the strategies in this toolkit to build and strengthen your team and improve your culture.